MicrosoftDocs/memdocs/memdocs/intune/enrollment/web-based-device-enrollment-ios.md

 ## Step 3: Prepare employees for enrollment
 When an employee attempts to sign into a work app on their personal device, the app alerts them to the enrollment requirement and redirects them to the Company Portal website for enrollment.

 Alternatively, you can provide employees and students with a URL that opens the Company Portal website.
-It's necessary to share the link with device users In scenarios that don't utilize conditional access, because these scenarios don't redirect them to the web.
+If you aren't utilizing conditional access, it's important to share the enrollment link with device users so that they know how to initiate enrollment.
 The link to share is:

  `portal.manage.microsoft.com`